Aşk-ı Memnu (2008 TV series): Series overview

-Television Ratings
+Television ratings

 The series grew popularity over the course of its two season run.
-The pilot episode garnered 9.6 million viewers on its initial release in Turkey, with the amount rising until the first season finale, which 16.14 million viewers have watched.
+The pilot episode garnered 9.6 million viewers on its initial release in Turkey, with the amount rising until the first-season finale, which 16.14 million viewers have watched.
 The second season premiered with 15.1 million viewers with the number fluctuating between 15 and 27 million viewers throughout the season.
 The series' finale, 41st episode of the season and the 79th episode overall, was watched by record-breaking 27.1 million viewers, making it the highest-watched episode of any TV show of all time in Turkey, with almost 40% of the population watching it.

 Other adaptations

-The series follows a 1975 adaptation of the novel starring Müjde Ar as Bihter and Itır Esen as Nihal, taking place in the original late 19th-century setting.
+The series follows a 1975 adaptation of the novel starring Salih Güney as Behlül, Müjde Ar as Bihter and Itır Esen as Nihal, taking place in the original late 19th-century setting.
+First Turkish TV series was Aşk-ı Memnu, which was produced in 1975.
 A Spanish-language American remake titled Pasión prohibida began airing in 2013.
 Later, the Indian channel Star Plus broadcast the remake of this show as Dil Sambhal Jaa Zara.
 A Romanian adaptation was also produced by Antena 1 under the title Fructul oprit in 2018; Antena 1 was sued by the writers of Aşk-ı Memnu in 2020 and lost all rights to Fructul oprit, as a court has decided that way too many scenes had been precisely copied.
+The film "Bihter" taking place in 1920s is published in Amazon Prime.
+It is not a direct adaptation of novel.
+It is starring Farah Zeynep Abdullah as Bihter, Boran Kuzum as Behlül.

 International broadcasts

 Aşk-ı Memnu has broken rating records in Turkey.
 The series is the top-rated series there.
 A major hit in Pakistan with 11.9 ratings on its last episode.
 It was seen by more than 90 million people in Pakistan.
 Aired thrice, it was the first foreign drama to get so many ratings in Pakistan.
 The series was renewed for a fourth time in Pakistan and is currently airing on a YouTube Channel "Dramas Central" in partnership with Kanal D and the Dot Republic Media.
-Aşk-ı Memnu was dubbed in many languages, including Urdu, Persian, Arabic, Hindi, Portuguese, and Spanish.
+Aşk-ı Memnu was dubbed in many languages, including Urdu, Persian, Arabic, Hindi, Portuguese, Amharic and Spanish.